werro40/BitBONK/README.md

 https://www.cnbc.com/2018/06/13/much-of-bitcoins-2017-boom-was-market-manipulation-researcher-says.html

 # Data collection
-We used the Yahoo Finance API
+We used the Yahoo Finance API for BTC closing price data for the past 200 trading days.

 # Exploratory Data Analysis
 Interesting feature in the Fourier Transform